-All the 12 health rights enshrined in the Bill of Rights are important and must be protected.
+All the 12 health rights enshrined in the Patients bill of Rights in Nigeria are important and must be protected.
 These rights are:

 - Right to relevant information in a language and manner the patient understands including diagnosis, treatment, other procedures and possible outcomes.